Erregea5/SoftwareDesign/README.md

 # SoftwareDesign

-### Severe

-* Test cases for calculation
-* Password must be encrypted
-* Are we even using delivery date?

-### Low Priority
+### Notes

-* Time zone is off
+* Time zone is off when purchasing.
+This is probably due to the server being in a different time zone than the client.
-* Store client info in local storage
-* Searching highlights are buggy
+* Searching highlights are buggy.

 ### Reminders

-* DO NOT WIPE DB OR ELSE TEST CASES WILL FAIL
+* Don't completely wipe database or else some test cases will fail.
 * Cloning:
-  * Copy dependencies
+  * Copy dependencies.
-  * Change absolute path in `Database.cpp`
+  * Change absolute path in `Database.cpp`.
 * Hosting:
-    * Write down pm2 IDs
+    * Write down pm2 IDs.
-    * Use environment variables for ports and server url
+    * Use environment variables for ports and server url.